KauzClay/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

       For the `list`, `get`, and `generate` commands, use the `--local-server` flag instead of `--server-url`.

-## <a id="test-script"></a> Create a test script using the local engine server to test accelerators
+## <a id="test-script"></a> Create a test suite for your accelerator

-To create a test suite for your accelerator:
+To create a test suite to test your accelerator using the local engine server:

 1. Create an `options.json` file using **Export Options** in the Tanzu App Accelerator IDE extensions to export the option values selected for the accelerator.

     - For instructions for VS Code, see [Export accelerator configuration options (VS Code)](../vscode.hbs.md#export-options).
     - For instructions for IntelliJ, see [Export accelerator configuration options (IntelliJ)](../intellij.hbs.md#export-options).

 1. Create an `assertions.sh` file that contains a BASH script that checks the content of the generated project.